 Out-of province paleontologists should not be restricted or hindered from fossil collecting, provided they follow adequate collecting and curatorial procedures, as outlined in the above Standards and Ethics for Scientific Collecting.
 Out-of province paleontologists should inform the BCPA of their research program prior to initiation of their collecting program.
 Type specimens and general collections of fossils must be housed in appropriate institutions designated for such storage.
 In particular instances, the BCPA may request out-of province paleontologists to deposit a representative suite of specimens in a British Columbia museum or recognized institutional collection in the province.

-The BCPA is opposed to commercial extraction of fossils by its member societies or their members.
+The BCPA is opposed to commercial extraction of fossils by its member organization or individual.
 Any commercial fossil extraction activity should be regulated by the province and require permits and/or licenses, with some sort of associated fee.
 The BCPA anticipates that its advice will be sought and followed by regulators in assessing such permit applications for suitability.

 The BCPA will seek to work directly with provincial ministries and legislators to help develop a method whereby guidelines for Commercial Fossil Collecting Standards and a Commercial Permit Application Process are established.